-mirrored_baf (above_half=True, tumor_boost=True) Mirrored B-allele frequencies (BAFs).
+mirrored_baf (above_half=None, tumor_boost=False) Mirrored B-allele frequencies (BAFs).

-Flip BAFs to be all above 0.5 (if above_half) or below 0.5, for consistency.
+If above_half is set to True or False, flip BAFs to be all above 0.5 or below 0.5, respectively, for consistency.
+Otherwise mirror in the direction of the majority of BAFs.

-With tumor_boost, normalize tumor-sample allele frequencies to the matched normal allele frequencies.
+With tumor_boost, normalize tumor-sample allele frequencies to the matched normal sample's allele frequencies.